SeanE15/pands-problem-sheet/README.md

 **<p align="center"> References for BMI calcuator**
 ---
 This is a program that calculates Body Mass Index (BMI).
+The program asks the user to input their weight in kg and height in cm.
+It then divide the hieght by the weight (which is also divided by 100) and then multiplies the answer by 2 - which produces the users BMI reading.
+The BMI reading is to 2 decimal places.

 1. [W3Schools](https://www.w3schools.com/python/python_numbers.asp)